AzureCosmosDB/iot-solution-accelerator/Quickstart.md

 ### Task 6: Update your notification settings in the Web App

-When you run the data generator in a later section, the device telemetry flows through the solution, starting with IoT devices sending telemetry to IoT Hub, an Azure Function processing those messages and saving them to Cosmos DB, then the Cosmos DB change feed triggering other Azure Functions for further processing.
+When you run the data generator in a later section, the device telemetry flows through the solution, starting with IoT devices sending telemetry to IoT Hub, an Azure Function processing those messages and saving them to Azure Cosmos DB, then the Azure Cosmos DB change feed triggering other Azure Functions for further processing.
 Inside one of these change feed-triggered functions, the processing logic keeps track of vehicle trip progress, optionally sending an alert notification through the Logic App.

 In this task, you sign in to the deployed web app and configure your notification settings.